tgf-0/skyscan/readme.md

 - Skyscan is not scalable.
 In fact it may actually be possible to have a single coordinate refer to two different points in space (though it is unlikely you will encounter these points)
 <small>For the sake of clarity, SkyScan was developed from scratch as more of a personal challenge.
 All code for this program was developed independently of ISAN.
 Any similarities are purely coincidental.</small>

-## Features
-- 3-point coordinate location system ✅
-- Save up to two locations in memory for reference ✅
-- Velocity! ✅

 ## Limitations
-- Probably inaccurate.
 - Slow-ish, ~2s refresh rate
 - Only works up to 1000KM away from Origins
-- Requires advanced chip bc sqrt
+- Requires Advanced YOLOL Chip(s)
-- Requires 3 Nav Receivers
+- Requires 3 Navigation Receivers
-- Ongoing support and updates of this system* <br><small>*The author has a full-time job, a newborn baby, and is finishing graduate certificate courses.
+- Ongoing support and updates of this system is limited* <br><small>*The author has a full-time job, a newborn baby, and is finishing graduate certificate courses.
 What little free time is left will probably be spent actually trying to playing the game.</small>

 ## Installation